akshaybahadur21/Emancipation-of-Leetcode/Company Specific Notes/amazon.md

 - what was a challange or problem that you faced ?
 - Tell me about a time when you were not able to deliver on time and what did you do?
 - is it better to have direct interaction with the costumer?
+- Tell me about a time when you had to work on something after you have delivered it
+- How did you handle a tight deadline?
+- What aspects would you improve if you had to do it again?
+- Tell me about a time you had to handle conflict
+- Tell me about a time you disagreed with your team
+- Tell me about a time when you went out of your way in your company